 Hello!
 Great to meet you.

-I’m currently working as Assistant Director of Programs and Partnerships at Metropolitan New York Library Council, a New York City-based institution that provides resources and services to over 200 libraries, archives, and museums.
+I’m Davis Erin Anderson, but I just go by Davis.
+I’m currently working at Metropolitan New York Library Council, a New York City-based institution that provides resources and services to over 200 libraries, archives, and museums.
 Our service area includes New York City and Westchester County.

 I am project director for NYC Digital Safety, an NYC-funded program that informs libraries of evergreen topics in data privacy and digital security.
 I’ve also designed and facilitated a fair number of workshops on topics like data privacy & security, web mechanics, and (human) networking skills for library staff.
 One of my crowning achievements is seeing my work included in the New York Times.

 My symposia series investigated topics like the impact of capitalism on libraries, the goals and methods behind disinformation, and how we as a community to make our way toward open access without reifying extant power structures.